aksommerville/spellingbee/README.md

 - [ ] Refine maps.
 - - [ ] Arrange cellar such that you have to walk through the dark at least a little.
 - [ ] Once everything is laid out, review all in-game text and confirm we're not using any 7-or-shorter-letter words that aren't in the dictionary. (proper nouns, onomotapaeiae, etc)
-- [ ] Egg: Background music needs a global trim, it's much too loud relative to sound effects and my channel levels are already low.
+- [x] Egg: Background music needs a global trim, it's much too loud relative to sound effects and my channel levels are already low.
 - [ ] Is it feasible to record every word the user plays, for reporting at the end?
 I'm thinking no, too much save state or it only covers the last session, but ponder a little.
+- [ ] Web: Finale credits not showing up.
+The hell?
+- [ ] Egg: Web: Sometimes there's a haywire note as songs change.
+- [ ] Egg: Web: Some sound effects aren't playing (eg submit letter), and some play wrong (eg toms in Left Hook)

 ## Dictionary Notes